prabhurohiths/Web-Projects/README.md

 * Fork this repo.
 * Clone the forked repo.
-* Create a new branch.
+* CREATE YOUR OWN FOLDER.
 * Make changes to the code.
 * Commit the changes.
 * Push the changes to the forked repo.